-Tender, pan-roasted carrots are glazed with a sweet and and savory glaze made from maple, orange, and garlic, for a simple side dish recipe.
+Glazed Carrots: Tender, pan-roasted carrots are glazed with a sweet and savory glaze made from maple, orange, and garlic, for a simple side dish recipe.

-Crispy, crunchy and finished with a rich glaze, this is the BEST way to eat cooked Brussels sprouts!
+Oven Roasted Brussels Sprouts: Crispy, crunchy, and finished with a rich glaze, this is the BEST way to eat cooked Brussels sprouts!

-Homemade is always best–especially when it is bursting with cinnamon and orchard fresh apples.
+Homemade Applesauce: Homemade is always best--especially when it is bursting with cinnamon and orchard-fresh apples.

 These Thanksgiving Salad Recipes are seasonal salads that add some welcome freshness to your Thanksgiving meal.

-This will be your new favorite salad EVER–pinky, promise!
+Brussels Sprout Salad: This will be your new favorite salad EVER--pinky, promise!
 And it is made with only 5 ingredients in 5 minutes!

-The Pumpkin Vinaigrette is the STAR of this dish!
-In fact Llz says, YUM!
+Harvest Quinoa Salad: The Pumpkin Vinaigrette is the STAR of this dish!
+In fact, Liz says, YUM!
 Such a perfect fall salad.
 I love getting pumpkin flavors in the dressing rather than just the salad!
 So perfect!

-These easy rolls and breads are perfect for mopping yo your gravy and mashed potatoes.
+These easy rolls and bread are perfect for mopping yo your gravy and mashed potatoes.
 But they also make the perfect vessel for leftover turkey sandwiches as well.

-One ingredient makes world of difference in making fluffy, tender rolls.
+Whole Wheat Rolls: One ingredient makes the world of difference in making fluffy, tender rolls.

-A traditional corn bread recipe has been given a whole grain make-over and then is filled with cheese for a delicious twist on cornbread.
+Cheesy Cornbread Muffins: A traditional cornbread recipe has been given a whole grain make-over and then is filled with cheese for a delicious twist on cornbread.

 Aimee says, These muffins turned out delicious.
 We had a batch with chili last night, and am using the leftovers with some jam this morning!

-Whether serving on the side of your Thanksgiving meal, or using for Leftover Turkey Sandwiches, this bread is a MUST this time of the year.
+Cranberry Walnut Bread: Whether serving on the side of your Thanksgiving meal or using for Leftover Turkey Sandwiches, this bread is a MUST this time of the year.

 Once your food has settled and your sweet tooth kicks in, satisfy the craving with one of these delicious classic Thanksgiving Dessert recipes.

-Red wine is simmered low and slow with aromatic spices and a combination of orange and cranberry juices for a delicious, warming adult beverage
+Easy Mulled Wine: Red wine is simmered low and slow with aromatic spices and a combination of orange and cranberry juices for a delicious, warming adult beverage.
+So delicious!

-A delicious blend of apple cider, cranberry and orange juice spiced with warm fall spices.
+Slow Cooker Mulled Cider: A delicious blend of apple cider, cranberry, and orange juice spiced with warm fall spices.